 A third issue is caution.
 In a good number of companies, management is afraid that overly personalized communications could have an adverse impact and drive privacy-sensitive consumers away.

 BCG has been conducting research and writing about online privacy and consumer trust for the better part of the last decade.
-As early as 2013, we pointed out that trust is fragile and elusive, noting that “The Trust Advantage: How to Win with Big Data, and some will not.”
+As early as 2013, we pointed out that trust is fragile and elusive, noting that “some organizations will excel at creating trust, and some will not.”

 In 2016, our research found that more than 60% of consumers in five major European markets believed that opt-in or opt-out permissions should be required for most types of data use.
 The 2019 Salesforce.com study showed that consumers remain concerned about how their data is collected and used, even as lawmakers and regulators enact new policies and regulations.
 Moreover, a continuing stream of high-profile cases involving data theft and misuse keep the risks of data abuse front of mind.